Particle.news

 Reform UK Enforces Flag Restrictions in Newly Controlled Councils

-The party permits only the Union Jack, St George’s Cross, and county flags, drawing criticism for excluding symbols of solidarity and diversity.
+The policy permits only the Union Jack, St George’s Cross, and county flags on public buildings, drawing criticism for excluding solidarity and cause-based flags like Ukraine’s.

 Image